KILTprotocol/kilt-did-driver/docs/did-spec/spec.md

 `did:kilt:light:004pqDzaWi3w7TzYzGnQDyrasK6UnyNnW6JQvWRrq6r8HzNNGy:omFlomlwdWJsaWNLZXlYIORt+eYj7CPRtIZvm86eHG+s4ffdNRH+WWcsqDlPCMVeZHR5cGVmeDI1NTE5YXOBo2JpZG1teS1zZXJ2aWNlLWlkZXR5cGVzgW9teS1zZXJ2aWNlLXR5cGVkdXJsc4FubXktc2VydmljZS11cmw=`

 This means that the length of a light DID is directly dependent on the number of additional details that are encoded.
-For simpler cases where only an authentication key is needed, the light DID will have a structure like `did:kilt:light:004pqDzaWi3w7TzYzGnQDyrasK6UnyNnW6JQvWRrq6r8HzNNGy`, which is the equivalent of taking the long DID above and removing everything after the last `":"` or, in other terms, generate a KILT account and prepend it `did:kilt:`.
+For simpler cases where only an authentication key is needed, the light DID will have a structure like `did:kilt:light:004pqDzaWi3w7TzYzGnQDyrasK6UnyNnW6JQvWRrq6r8HzNNGy`, which is the equivalent of taking the long DID above and removing everything after the last `":"` or, in other terms, generate a KILT account and prepend it with `did:kilt:`.

 ### Full DIDs